Introduction

 - Sleep onset insomnia can cause numerous symptoms in individuals.
 These include depressive feelings, feeling low, frequent mood swings, irritability, confusion, dizziness, loss of libido, and poor mental health.

-- Sleep maintenance insomnia, when left untreated, can cause significant stress on our physical, emotional, and social well-being.
+- Sleep maintenance insomnia, when left untreated, can cause significant stress on our physical, emotional, and social wellbeing.
 One may feel constantly irritated, may not be able to focus on any kind of work, fall asleep during the day and lose memory.

 1. Staying away from devices before bedtime